bagustris/isst_2019/readme.md

 ## Repository for ISST 2019
-Deep lerning based categorical and dimensional text emotion recognition
+Deep learning-based categorical and dimensional text emotion recognition

 Layers (for both regression and classification):
 - Embedding